 One thing after another

-In a business I once worked for that hung pictures and other items on the walls after commercial and residential construction and remodels, my work partner George commonly needed to reschedule and shuffle appointments.
-It was a continual, ongoing issue often requiring extra time out of the day to handle.
-Events would suddenly crop up in customers’ lives, or unexpected developments would occur on jobs we were doing that meant we might miss an appointment later in the day.
+In a business I’m involved with that hangs pictures and other items on the walls after commercial and residential construction and remodels, my work partner George commonly needs to reschedule and shuffle appointments.
+It is a continual, ongoing issue requiring extra time out of the day to handle.
+Events suddenly crop up in customers’ lives, or unexpected developments occur on jobs we’re doing that mean we might miss an appointment later in the day.

 Missed connections, scheduling overruns.
-Here’s an example from this business that occurred one day.
+Here’s an example from our work that occurred just the other day.
 For our first of two appointments one afternoon, we had a couple of heavy items to hang on an exterior brick wall that required L-shaped screw hooks to do the job, set into the mortar courses between bricks with the use of anchors.
-For most hardware we required, George already had at least a minimal inventory on hand, but not in this case — the hooks required were heavier-duty than usual.
+For most hardware we require, George already keeps at least a minimal inventory on hand, but not in this case — the hooks required were heavier-duty than usual.

 So beforehand, George went to the local Ace Hardware store where he’d gotten such hooks previously, but this time they weren’t in stock.
 He called both the customer and me to let us know he’d have to go to Home Depot to get them, and we’d be fifteen minutes to a half-hour late arriving on the job.
 The L-hooks he was able to obtain weren’t quite as long or heavy-duty as he would have preferred, but he thought they’d do the job.

-By this point we’d wasted enough extra time that we were overrunning our schedule and George realized we’d miss our next appointment unless we split up.
+By this point we’ve wasted enough extra time that we’re overrunning our schedule and George realizes we’ll miss our next appointment unless we split up.
 So I go and handle the other appointment, but then run into an unanticipated snag — a picture-hanging issue I hadn’t encountered before.
-(I was still learning some things at the time.)
+(I’m still learning some things.)
 Normally, if George were there, he could have coached me right through it quickly.
 Unfortunately, the customer had set another appointment for a little later that afternoon anticipating our job would be done quickly (which it otherwise would have been), so they called to reschedule it, and fortunately were able to get another slot about 45 minutes later, right before the day’s close of business.

 Added stress.
 In the meantime, I’m struggling a bit — while projecting the best air of confidence I can — internally sweating a few bullets trying to figure things out on the spot myself.
 To work right, the job required tying a certain kind of knot with wire I hadn’t done before.
 I eventually figured it out and everything turned out just fine, but it ended up stressing me out somewhat, and ran the customer down to the last minute before their other appointment.